digitalservicebund/elterngeldrechner/architecture-decision-records/0007-deployment-strategy.md

 #### 4. Hosting via CMS with Access (Chosen Approach)

-Our partner granting direct access to the content management system allows our team to deploy static files independently, decoupling releases from the hosting partner’s release cycle.
+Our partner granting us direct access to the content management system allows our team to deploy static files independently, decoupling releases from the hosting partner’s release cycle.
 Uploading takes only a minute, enabling rapid iteration without the need for constant coordination.